Rjmaurya13/OCBCTest/README.md

 - Most of classes are written based on Single Responsibility and Protocol oritend programming.

 ## Requirement
-- It requires minimum iOS 13 version to install the app.
+- It requires minimum iOS 13 version to install the app and iPhone X above size device.

 ## Installation
 - To run the projet.
 Open project using OCBCTest.xcodeproj from XCode(12.0 and Newer) and Set target to any iOS 13 and above